mailoptin/mailoptin/readme.txt

 = 2.2.13.0 =
 * Design refresh of the dashboard.
+* Added option for custom email template for automations (code your own).
 * Added tag support to MailChimp optin.
 * Added polylang integration.
 * Added leadbank only support for Elementor form.